-I’m a first year student at McGill University pursuing a degree in physics.
+Hey!
+I’m a second year student at McGill pursuing a degree in physics.
 I’m originally from Toronto, but I spent my high school years in Canberra, Australia with my family.
 My interest in physics began with astronomy in year 9 science class and has since grown to a broader appreciation and general curiosity about the physical world.
 During my gap year, I had the opportunity to work in the lab of Dr. Elena Ostrovskaya at the Australian National University, working on experimental and theoretical studies of strong light-matter interactions in semiconductor microcavities.
-Aside from university, I love playing hockey, spending time with my dog and drinking tea.
+Aside from university, I love playing hockey, spending time with my dog and drinking lots of tea.

 Marco Di Francesco

 Hey, my name is Thomas Hardy and I’m one of the coordinators for the social events of CUPC 2019.
-I am a third year physics major at McGill and I’m from Brazil.
+I am a fourth year physics major at McGill from Brazil.
 I got interested in physics because of a teacher in high school who showed me how amazing and interesting this field could be, particularly astrophysics.
-I joined the CUPC committee because I think it is important for undergraduate physics students to understand what is out there for them, be it in research, potential grad schools or even working in the private sector.
+I joined the CUPC committee as I think it is important for undergraduate physics students to understand what is out there for them, be it in research, potential grad schools or even working in the private sector.
 I am extremely excited to be able to organize and host this conference at McGill and I hope to see you all there.

 I’m a French and Spanish student at McGill, currently in an honours physics program set to graduate in June 2020.
-With this, I hope to be able to work in research later on - I have not yet quite decided which fields I prefer, although astrophysics is a very strong contender for the moment.
-When I don’t have assignments or midterms to study for, I love to read, dance, play the piano, and hang out with my friends.
-I also spend a lot of my time out of the classroom participating in the McGill Rocket Team and working on research with a professor on exoplanets.
-I’m very excited to be part of the CUPC team because I believe it is an amazing opportunity for students to meet, share interests, and learn more about potential career and research paths for their future.
+With this, I hope to be able to work in astrophysics research later on - hopefully as a professor at a university!
+My past research experiences include working on exoplanets with Dr. Cowan at McGill and doing a research project on stellar variability at Imperial College.
+In my free time I love to read, bake, play the piano, and hang out with my friends.
+I also spend a lot of my time out of the classroom participating in the McGill Rocket Team and am very involved in McGill’s Golden Key chapter.
+I’m very excited to be part of the CUPC team because it’s an amazing opportunity for students to meet, share interests, and learn more about potential career paths.

-I am a second year physics student.
+I am a U3 (last year) physics student.
 I was born in Shawinigan, a small town in Quebec, and I have lived in Montreal since 2017.
 My main field of interest in physics is astrophysics.
 I also think that the role of AI and new technologies in fighting climate change is a very interesting field.
 So far, I have done two internships.
 During the first one, I was working with photonic integrated circuits at AEPONYX, here in Montreal.
 The second one was at the Institute for research on exoplanets (University of Montreal), where I was testing the possibility of using Gaussian processes to remove stellar noise from Doppler spectroscopy measurements.
 In my free time, I am a soccer referee at the provincial level, and I enjoy long-distance running.
 I also like to explore Montreal, which is still relatively new for me!

 Hello!
 Unlike the others here I am not pursuing a major in physics – to be honest, I’ve changed my major so many times that not even I am sure what I’m in.
-I am currently in third-year Cognitive Science with a minor in math, but previous majors have included physics and computer science.
+I am currently in fourth-year Cognitive Science with a minor in math, but previous majors have included physics and computer science.
 A field that I am very interested in is the applications of computer science in physics.
 Despite my indecision I retain a deep love of physics and I am pumped to be part of the CUPC team!
 Other hobbies of mine include playing saxophone and piano, dancing, cooking, eating, running, and crying over my broken code.
 I can’t wait to see you all at the conference!

-We hope to see you at CUPC 2019!
+We look forward to seeing you at CUPC 2019!